 When you say "Great job, good for you!" to someone who is graduating, this is an example of a situation where you congratulate the graduate.

-Origin: < L congratulatus, pp. of congratulari < com,- together + gratulari, to wish joy < gratus, agreeable: see grace
+Origin of congratulatefrom Classical Latin congratulatus, past participle of congratulari from com,- together + gratulari, to wish joy from gratus, agreeable: see grace